David Barker

 Julien.

-David has taught extensively, as a visiting professor at Brown University, Bard
+David has taught extensively as a visiting professor at Brown University, Bard

 College, Boston University, and University of Austin at Texas, among other institutions.